-Max: There are other sites out there.
-Blogs like mine, chatrooms, even some fancy health sites try and explain our condition.
+Max: There are other sites out there; blogs like mine, chat rooms, even some fancy health sites try and explain our condition.

 Max: In this vast and breath-taking ocean of electronic information?
 Oh, there must be at least a dozen.

-Abbie: Have you ever used them?
+Abbie: And have you ever used one?

 Abbie: I know your opinions on a lot of things.